 Academic Programs and Excellent Instruction: Wallace Community College is proud of the excellent faculty and staff whose primary mission is the education of our students.
 Faculty members enjoy teaching and encourage their students to succeed.
+Wallace received the American Association of Community Colleges 2017 Award of Excellence for Student Success, a nationwide honor.

-Math Technology: The Sparks and Wallace Campuses each have mathematics labs that are powered by an interactive software system that increases student skills and knowledge in mathematics.
+Math Technology: The Sparks and Wallace Campuses each have mathematics labs powered by an interactive software system that increases student skills and knowledge in mathematics.
+We are here to help you succeed!